What's New!

 Via della Croce is a street which, similar to Via Condotti, links Via del

 Corso with Piazza di Spagna.
-Prince Stanislaw Poniatowsky, a nephew of Stanislaw August II, the last King of Poland, bought some houses in this street after he settled in Rome in 1792; they were replaced by a rather ordinary
+Prince Stanislaw Poniatowski, a nephew of Stanislaw August II, the last King of Poland, bought some houses in this street after he settled in Rome in 1792; they were replaced by a rather ordinary

 building which Mariano Vasi, in an update to his father's guide to Rome, pompously called Palazzo del Principe di Polonia; as a matter of fact the building was split into apartments as the

-prince preferred to live in Villa Sinibaldi Poniatowski.
+Prince preferred to live in Villa Sinibaldi Poniatowski.
 Not very far from Via della Croce, opposite Trinità dei Monti, Palazzo Zuccari

 was for some time known as Palazzo della Regina di

-Polonia (Queen Maria Casimira Sobiesky).
 In the same street Palazzo Gomez (aka Palazzo Lepri Gallo and Silj) is another work

-Giovanni Antonio de' Rossi; it was built in 1678 and it is not much different from the other buildings of the street; the architect left his mark in some details of the decoration.
+by Giovanni Antonio de' Rossi; it was built in 1678 and it is not much different from the other buildings of the street; the architect left his mark in some details of the decoration.

 (left) Detail of Palazzo Gomez Silj; (right) XVIIIth century portal of another building in Via della Croce

-This small building belonged to a brotherhood (Arciconfraternita) founded in 1576 and associated with the church of S. Lorenzo in Lucina; it was redesigned in 1724, maybe by Nicola Michetti, a Roman architect who spent several years in St. Petersburg.
-The oratory was deconsecrated in the XIXth century and since 1971 it houses a leather shop.
+Oratorio del SS.
+Sacramento is not the only oratory with this name.
+A larger one is located near S. Maria in Via.
+This small building belonged to a brotherhood founded in 1576 and associated with the church of S. Lorenzo in Lucina; it was redesigned in 1724, maybe by Nicola Michetti, a Roman architect who spent many years in St. Petersburg.
+The oratory was deconsecrated in the XIXth century.

-in the first half of the XVIIth century she paid for the construction of a large nunnery in Via Vittoria, a street parallel to Via della Croce; the nunnery belonged to the Ursulines, an order aimed at the education of young girls.
+Camilla Orsini was the wife of Marcantonio II Borghese, nephew of Pope Paul V; in the first half of the XVIIth century she paid for the construction of a large nunnery in Via Vittoria, a street parallel to Via della Croce; the nunnery belonged to the Ursulines, an order aimed at the education of young girls.

 The building was confiscated by the Italian Government in 1870 and it was used to house

-Accademia Musicale di S. Cecilia, an institution founded in 1585
+Accademia Musicale di S. Cecilia, an institution founded in 1585 as "The Congregation of Musicians under the invocation of the Blessed Virgin, Saint Gregory and Saint Cecilia".

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: